LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

   hc-quartz-toss_3_x86_64_ib-gcc@8.1.0-fjcjwd6ec3uen5rh6msdqujydsj74ubf.cmake

-This process is also used by our Gitlab CI testing effort.
+This process is also used by our Git CI testing effort.
 See :ref:`ci-label` for more information.

 Building RAJA with a generated host-config file